KineBody Pro Operating Instructions:

 The KineBody Repository can potentially hold hundreds of poses.
-The actual number depends on your browser, which limits the storage used by any particular website.
-The number of poses in the Repository also depends on the complexity of the poses: each degree of freedom with a non-zero angle increases the ‘size’ of the pose, thereby using more of the browser-defined storage capacity, and reducing the overall number of poses you can store.
+The actual number depends on your browser or app, which limits the storage used by any particular website.
+The number of poses in the Repository also depends on the complexity of the poses: each degree of freedom with a non-zero angle increases the ‘size’ of the pose, thereby using more of the browser/app-defined storage capacity, and reducing the overall number of poses you can store.

 For convenience, you can re-use the same pose name multiple times: KineBody Pro adds a unique numeric suffix to all pose names.
 This can be handy when you're saving a group of related poses.

-Note about privacy: Poses saved in the KineBody Repository are stored on your local disk; they are not sent or accessed by the KineBody website server.
-The only way they can be accessed by anyone else is if you choose to share them, by distributing them as a repository file, or, by allowing others access to your browsin data (for example, by syncing browser accounts).
-If you’re accessing KineBody from a public computer, and you don’t want to leave any KineBody info on it, you should use your browser’s private (or incognito) browsing mode.
-Then, your locally saved info will then be discarded when you close your browser.
+Note about privacy: Poses saved in the KineBody Repository are stored on your device; they are not sent or accessed by the KineBody.com website server.
+The only way they can be accessed by anyone else is if you choose to share them, by distributing them as a repository file, or, by allowing others access to your browsing data (for example, by syncing browser accounts).

 |Save a Named Pose||Decide whether to use the ‘current’ pose name, or to change it.

 The current pose name is initially set to 'my pose', as shown in the right-most textbox in the line '[Save pose] as [ my pose ] -00x'.

 After the pose is saved, a confirmation message of the form

 'Pose saved to repository as <posename & number>'